MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

   - Create an organizational-wide in-person meeting, or use Microsoft Teams.
   - Create an email for pre-enrollment, email for enrollment, and email for post-enrollment.
-  - Use an organization web site that explains the rollout phases, what users can expect, and who to contact if they need or want help.
+  - Use an organization web site that explains the rollout phases, what users can expect, and who to contact for help.
   - Create posters, use organization social media platforms (such as Yammer), or distribute flyers to announce the pre-enrollment phase.

 - Create a timeline that includes when and who.
 The first Intune kickoff communications can target the entire organization, or just a subset.
 They can take place over several weeks before the Intune rollout begins.
 After that, information could be communicated in phases to organizational users and groups, aligned with their Intune rollout schedule.